besil/AuroraGraphManager/README.md

 I'm rewriting the code in Java 8, with functional idioms.
 With the original implementation, we could handle graphs with 300 milions of edges in a 60 Gb server.

 Tutorial
 ==================

+In Aurora, nodes and edges has an unique identifier.
+For nodes, it's supplied by the programmer, while edges are automatically indexed.